The Houston Ballet Guild Principal Dancer

 A Defining Moment

 My proudest moment was the 2018-2019 season after giving birth to my baby.
-There were some days that I thought I could not do it anymore and my body was not ready.
-It has been one of the most challenging but enjoyable season of my career.
+It has been one of the most challenging but enjoyable seasons of my career.

 González has been a guest artist at the Gala International Colombia (2006) and at the New York International Ballet Competition's Gala (2009).
 Ms. González has also guested with Ballet Estable del Teatro Colon in Argentina, performing the role of Aurora in The Sleeping Beauty.
 In 2011, she participated in the Career Transition For Dancers' 26th Anniversary Jubilee in New York City, New York and The Festival de Danza Cordoba in Mexico.
 In the summer of 2012, Ms. González performed in the International Ballet Gala in Malaysia and was invited as a guest artist with Michele Wiles and Charles Askegard's up and coming company Ballet Next at the Joyce Theater in NYC.